 When people within a niche market are aware of your name, they’ll always talk about it.

-You’ll be the first recommendation when it comes to helping someone with an advice: “Hey, check out X blog, they’re really good at explaining the solutions to Y problem”.
+You’ll be the first recommendation when it comes to helping someone with advice: “Hey, check out Fabrizio’s blog, he’s really good at providing advice on creating a conversion-focused website”.

-Reading this article was a complete waste of your time in case you’re not applying what has been said here.
-So as Fabrizio would say, “You must take action”.
+Reading this article was a complete waste of your time IF you’re not applying what I’ve shared here.
+So as Fabrizio would say, “take action”.

 Brenda Savoie is a content marketing magician at Essayontime .
 A grammar tutor master and desperate dreamer.
 Writing her first romantic novel.
 Seeking contentment through mindfulness.
 Find her on Twitter and Facebook.